PatrycjaMicle/OO-project-structure/README.md

 ## Instructions

-My target was to show you very simple and clear base for an object oriented project.
+My target was to show very simple and clear base of the structure of an object oriented project.

 You can find main program in main.cpp.
 The question class overview in a question.h file.